How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 1. Remove R22 and Q8 for proper support of Full-Duplex

-2. Carefully lift CM108AH IC pin 38 (MSEL) and connect to pin 37 (3.3V) for proper support of ASL's txmix level settings
+2. Carefully lift CM108AH IC pin 38 (MSEL) and leave unconnected for proper support of ASL's txmix level settings

 RFI/Noise Optimization